Air Filters

 UV Germicidal Technique

-Ultraviolet Germicidal Irradiation (UVGI) employs UV rays to remove the contaminants from an exhaust stream.
-The appliance has a UV lamp and a fan that moves air toward a lamp, which treats the stream.
-After that, a filter traps and removes the dead bacteria from the air flow.
+Ultraviolet Germicidal Irradiation (UVGI) uses UV rays to eliminate contaminants from exhaust streams.
+A UV lamp and a fan direct air toward the lamp, which treats the stream, followed by a filter that traps and removes the dead bacteria.

 Polarized-Media Electronic Air Cleaner